Acute Rehabilitation Center

 Rehabilitation Services Close to Home

-Mary Greeley Medical Center’s Acute Rehabilitation Center helps patients regain as much function and independence as possible.
-Our trained staff provides medical care, therapy and education designed around each patient's individual needs.
+Mary Greeley Medical Center’s Acute Rehabilitation Center helps you regain as much function and independence as possible.
+Our trained staff provides medical care, therapy and education designed around your individual needs.

 The Acute Rehabilitation Center is an inpatient unit open 24 hours a day for nursing care services, physician supervision and intervention.
 We serve patients who have suffered functional loss due to a disabling illness or injury, including the following: